arsaboo/oxford_blue_theme/README.md

 # Installation

-Literally you can just grab the YAML file and put it in your themes folder.
+Grab the YAML file and put it in your themes folder.
 If you put it there via git, you can get upstream updates.
 If you install via HACS, you get them automatically.
 But it's just a little bit of CSS.

 # Screenshots